Skip to Main Content

 Protecting Your Dog’s Health

-Vaccinations are vital in protecting your dog from various serious and potentially fatal diseases.
-The core vaccines, including rabies, distemper, parvovirus, and adenovirus, are essential for every dog.
-These vaccines shield your dog from highly contagious diseases that can lead to severe health issues or death.
+Vaccinations are vital to protecting your dog from various serious and potentially fatal diseases.
+The core vaccines, including rabies, distemper, parvovirus, and hepatitis, are essential for every dog.
+These vaccines prevent highly contagious diseases that can lead to severe health issues or death.

 Ensuring Community Health